UnexomWid/playfair/README.md

 If you're interested in the black magic it does, [read here](https://github.com/UnexomWid/playfair?tab=readme-ov-file#is-it-uncrackable).

+## What if they pay after I added Playfair?

+Then **please** remove the Playfair protection (see below).
+It's very simple to do.

+**Nobody likes to see DRM after they paid.**

+While Playfair tries to incurr minimal overhead, it may still slow down the startup of the app.

+This is not nice for clients who pay!

 # Setup

 Install [Rust](https://www.rust-lang.org/).
 You already have [Node](https://nodejs.org/en) installed (if not, Playfair isn't for you).